Saw 3D: Casting

 "I really have to thank the fans out there.
 Thank you for campaigning for me to return!
 They wanted to know what happened to Dr Gordon and so they wrote in a lot.
 Thank you for all your letters.
 And they blogged a lot.
 Thank you for your blogs.
 And so we thought that this being the last in the series, it was appropriate to bookend the series with answers for some of the questions about what happened to Dr Gordon.

 — —Cary Elwes on the reason for returning to the series.

 Casting began in mid-December 2009.
 Cary Elwes reprised of the role of Dr. Lawrence Gordon, last seen in the first film.
 The filmmakers wanted to bring Elwes back earlier, but Elwes wanted to wait until the last film.
 His character was planned to return by Greutert in Saw VI, but Elwes was unavailable.
 Elwes described his character as having Stockholm syndrome.
 Tobin Bell returned once more to reprise his role as John Kramer / Jigsaw, even though he had originally signed on to appear in five Saw sequels as he previously stated prior to the release of Saw III.
 Chad Donella appeared in the film as Internal Affairs detective Gibson, who was also Detective Hoffman's former partner.

 Gabby West was cast as Kara after winning the second season of Scream Queens.
 Tanedra Howard, the previous winner of Scream Queens, who appeared as Simone in Saw VI, reprised her role in the film.
-Chester Bennington, the lead vocalist of the alternative rock band Linkin Park, has a role in the film playing Evan, a white power skinhead.
+Chester Bennington, the lead vocalist of the rock band Linkin Park, has a role in the film playing Evan, a white power skinhead.
 Bennington met with an acting coach to prepare for his role.
 He said, "It was actually a little more difficult than I expected because it took a lot for me to figure out how to portray this guy and what exactly his motives were going to be throughout.
-I thought maybe I was overthinking it, and I met with this really great acting coach who helped me walk through and make sense of the, 'Motivation' ".
+I thought maybe I was overthinking it, and I met with this really great acting coach who helped me walk through and make sense of the, 'Motivation.
 Devon Bostick was offered to reprise his role as Brent Abbott from Saw VI, but turned the offer down due to scheduling conflicts with Diary of a Wimpy Kid.